Single Structures¶

 - Returns

-a – x radius of the ellipsoid
+- quantity of points located inside the ellipsoid

-c – z radius of the ellipsoid
+- r – radius of the ellipsoid

-radius – size of the individual points composing it
+- radius – size of the individual points composing it

 - ccs(gas=1)[source]¶

-Uses analytical approximation to surface area.
+- compute spheroid CCS. - Uses analytical approximation to surface area. - Returns

 - Returns